-The newspaper published a series of articles about out-of-town centennial performers so friends and family back home would know how they were doing in the big city.
+The newspaper published a series of articles about out-of-town centennial performers so that friends and family back home would know how they were doing in the big city.
 This feature was about three girls from Weatherford who, when too keyed up to sleep after rehearsals, relaxed by doing housework.

 The centennial insinuated its way onto the front page of the society section, too.
-If people were in town to visit relatives but also planned to see the centennial, that act was mentioned.
+If people were in town to visit relatives but also planned to see the centennial, that fact was mentioned.
 Members of local women’s clubs acted as hostesses at the centennial.

 These are photos of rehearsals at Casa Manana.

 As opening day neared, the cast and director of Billy Rose’s “Jumbo” musical circus conferred.